 Given the importance of collections for mammal research, the Systematic Collections Committee was created to advise institutions on their management, preservation and other related topics.
 Its goal is to ensure that specimens are kept in the best possible conditions for future research.

-- To develop a standardized policy for all mammal collections in Argentina.
+- To encourage a standardized policy for all mammal collections in Argentina.

 - To stimulate and support funding for the permanent growth of mammal collections.

-- To estimulate the exchange of information between institutions, researchers and students regarding mammal specimens.
+- To stimulate the exchange of information between institutions, researchers and students regarding mammal specimens.